PatrickBaus/pyAsyncHP3478A/README.md

 ```python
    async def serial_poll()
 ```
-Serial poll the device.
-Use this in combination with the SRQ mask to determine, if the device triggered the SRQ and requests service.
+Serial poll the instrument.
+Use this in combination with the SRQ mask to determine, if the instrument triggered the SRQ and requests service.

 ___Returns___
 * [[SerialPollFlags](#serialpollflags)] : See the manual for details on each flag.